-The USM NAP has 17 clinical sites.
+The USM NAP has 20+ clinical sites.
 This number may change as more sites are added and any are deleted.
-The NAP boasts a variety of settings that include two Level II Trauma Centers, two military hospitals, CRNA-only practices, ambulatory surgery centers, and office-based anesthesia.
+The NAP boasts a variety of settings that include two Level II Trauma Centers, two military hospitals, CRNA-only practices, ambulatory surgery centers, and office-based anesthesia, cardiac, pediatric, and OB rotations.
 Additional sites will be sought if there is an increase in the number of students enrolled in the program to ensure that all students meet the minimum number of required cases set by the Council on Accreditation of Educational Programs.
 Students should expect to rotate to all of the clinical sites.
 Students will be assigned to the clinical sites in order to maximize learning opportunities.